-- Géoportal: provides a map of restricted areas for the use of recreational drones in metropolitan France.
-Aimed at recreational drone pilots, this map is designed to provide users with visual support to easily locate areas where recreational drone flights are or are not permitted, and if so, under what conditions. - Mon espace drone: Drone portal for professional drone users.
+- Géoportail: provides a map of restricted areas for the use of recreational drones in metropolitan France.
+Aimed at recreational drone pilots, this map is designed to provide users with visual support to easily locate areas where recreational drone flights are - or are not - permitted, and if so, under what conditions. - AlphaTango: Drone portal for professional drone users.
 Drone operators can register on the site to fill in their activity reports and notify the Ministry of Defence (Ministère des Armées) of any flights BVLOS flights or flights above 50m in airspace used by military aircraft.
-[39], [40]